farleyknight/dive-vscode-extension/docs/next_steps.md

 1.  **Command Setup (`/restEndpoint`):**
     *   Update the chat participant handler in `src/simple.ts` to recognize the `/restEndpoint` command.
-    *   Extract the endpoint identifier (e.g., "GET /api/users") provided by the user as an argument to the command.
+    *   Extract the natural language query provided by the user (e.g., "Give me details on the test API") as an argument to the command.
-    *   Create a new handler function `handleRestEndpoint(params: CommandHandlerParams, endpointString: string)` in `src/simple.ts`.
+    *   Create a new handler function `handleRestEndpoint(params: CommandHandlerParams, naturalLanguageQuery: string)` in `src/simple.ts`.
-    *   Parse `endpointString` to get the HTTP method and path pattern.
-    *   **Testing:** Manually invoke `@dive /restEndpoint GET /api/test` in chat and verify the handler is called (via logging/debugger).
-Unit test the endpoint string parsing logic.
+    *   **Testing:** Manually invoke `@dive /restEndpoint Show the user creation flow` in chat and verify the handler is called with the correct query string (via logging/debugger).

-2.  **Endpoint Method Location:**
+2.  **Endpoint Discovery and Disambiguation:**
-    *   Implement workspace searching logic (e.g., using `vscode.workspace.findFiles('**/*.java')`) to find potential controller files.
+    *   **Discover All Endpoints:** Implement logic to find *all* Spring Boot REST endpoints within the workspace.
+This could involve:
-    *   Within Java files, parse or use LSP symbols (`vscode.executeCommand('vscode.executeWorkspaceSymbolProvider', query)`) to find method definitions annotated with Spring REST annotations (e.g., `@GetMapping`, `@PostMapping`).
-    *   Match the annotations' paths and methods against the user-provided `endpointString` to pinpoint the exact `vscode.Uri` and `vscode.Position` of the target endpoint method.
-Handle path variables appropriately.
+        *   Using Java LSP features (e.g., `vscode.executeWorkspaceSymbolProvider` searching for annotations like `@RestController`, `@RequestMapping`, `@GetMapping`, etc.).
+        *   Alternatively, using `vscode.workspace.findFiles('**/*.java')` and parsing files to find these annotations directly.
+    *   Create a structured list of found endpoints, including method, path, and source location (URI and position).
+Example: `[{ method: 'POST', path: '/api/users', uri: vscode.Uri, position: vscode.Position, description: 'Creates a new user' /* Optional: extracted from Javadoc/comments */ }, ...] `.
+    *   **Identify Target Endpoint:** Use the `naturalLanguageQuery` from step 1 to identify the most likely target endpoint from the discovered list.
+This may involve:
+        *   Simple keyword matching between the query and the endpoint paths/methods/descriptions.
+        *   Potentially using an LLM (via a dedicated tool or API call) to perform semantic matching between the user's query and the list of available endpoints, asking it to return the best match(es).
+        *   If multiple potential matches are found or the confidence is low, interact with the user (e.g., `stream.markdown('Did you mean GET /api/test or POST /api/tests?')`) to confirm the correct endpoint.
+    *   Once a single endpoint is confidently identified, store its `vscode.Uri` and `vscode.Position`.
-    *   **Testing:** Unit test the file searching and annotation matching logic against mock Java files.
-Manually test against a real Spring Boot project to ensure it finds the correct method location for various endpoints.
+    *   **Testing:** Unit test endpoint discovery logic.
+Unit test the disambiguation logic with various queries and mock endpoint lists.
+Manually test against a real Spring Boot project with diverse endpoints and natural language queries.

 3.  **Java LSP Call Hierarchy Integration:**
     *   Identify the correct VS Code command provided by the installed Java extension for fetching call hierarchies (e.g., `vscode.prepareCallHierarchy`, `java.showCallHierarchy`, followed by `vscode.provideOutgoingCalls`).
 This might require checking the Java extension's contributions.
-    *   Use `vscode.commands.executeCommand` to invoke the call hierarchy provider with the URI and position found in step 2.
+    *   Use `vscode.commands.executeCommand` to invoke the call hierarchy provider with the specific URI and position identified in step 2.
     *   Recursively fetch *outgoing* calls (`vscode.provideOutgoingCalls`) to build a data structure (like a tree or graph) representing the call flow from the endpoint method down to a reasonable depth (e.g., 3-5 levels).
 Handle cycles gracefully.
     *   **Testing:** Unit test the recursive call fetching and data structure building logic by mocking `vscode.commands.executeCommand`.
-Manually test against a real Spring Boot project with a known call structure and verify the resulting diagram accuracy.
+Manually test against a real Spring Boot project (using an endpoint confirmed in step 2) with a known call structure and verify the resulting diagram accuracy.

 4.  **Sequence Diagram Generation:**
     *   Create a function that traverses the call hierarchy data structure generated in step 3.